 Clay Myers began his career in public service right out of high school when he enlisted in the U.S. Army.
 He served four years in the 2nd Ranger Battalion at Fort Lewis before being honorably discharged in 1985 with the rank of Sergeant.

 Clay decided to continue on a path of public service and moved to Ellensburg to join the Kittitas County Sheriff’s Office that same year.
 He has worked his way up through the ranks starting as a Corrections Officer and then shortly to a Commissioned Line Deputy before being promoted to Undersheriff by former Sheriff Gene Dana in 2004.
 Upon Sheriff Dana’s retirement in October 2019, Clay was appointed as Sheriff by the Board of County Commissioners.
+In November 2020, he was elected in a landslide with 70% of the vote to fill the remaining two years of former Sheriff Gene Dana’s unexpired term.

 Throughout his career, Clay has served as Dive Team Leader, Water & Ice Rescue Team Leader, Search & Rescue, ORV/ATV Patrol, Marine Patrol, State Marine Patrol Instructor, Emergency Management, Sniper Team Leader, Special Response Team Leader, Tactical Commander, Public Information Officer, and Incident Commander for natural disasters, man-made disasters, and Tactical events.